Sitecore/jss/docs/data/routes/docs/nextjs/getting-started-nextjs/walkthrough-dotnetnew/en.md

 ### Install the template

-Before you can create a solution, you must download and install the .NET starter template in your file system.
+Before you can create a solution, you must download and install the Next.js .NET template in your file system.

 To install the template: